 Unable to send or receive new mail after macOS Catalina Upgrade

-Some users experience this issue following macOS Catalina upgrade.
+Some users experience this issue following your macOS Catalina upgrade.
 The Mail app opens up without any issues and you are able to look through your old emails in the folders BUT for some reason, you are unable to get any new emails or send emails out.

 If you are having this issue following macOS Catalina, check out some of these tips.